grame-cncm/faust/architecture/android/README.md

 In Android Studio, in `Tools/Android/SDK Manager`, make sure that you have the latest SDK installed (Android 7.1.1 as of Dec.
 8, 2016).
 Next click on the "SDK Tools" tab and install `CMake` and the `NDK`.
 Android Studio should automatically create an `/Sdk` folder in your `/Android` folder (`/Android/Sdk`)

-Create dynamic links to `/Android/Sdk/ndk-bundle` and `/Android/Sdk` as follow:
+Create dynamic links to `/Android/Sdk/ndk-bundle` and `/Android/Sdk` as follows:

 	ln -s ~/Android/Sdk/ndk-bundle ndk
 	ln -s ~/Android/Sdk sdk